medialab/xan/docs/blog/csv_base_jumping.md

 ## Our lord and savior: statistics

 Real-life CSV data is *usually* consistent.
-What I mean by that is that tabular data often has a fixed number of columns.
+What I mean is that tabular data often has a fixed number of columns.
 Indeed, rows suddenly demonstrating an inconsistent number of columns are typically frowned upon.
 What's more, columns often hold homogeneous data types: integers, floating point numbers, raw text, dates etc. Finally, rows tend to have a comparable size in number of bytes.
-We would be fools not to leverage all this consistency.
+We would be fools not to leverage this consistency.

 So now, before doing any reckless jumping, let's start by analyzing the beginning of our CSV file to record some statistics that will be useful down the line.